DASH Diet: A Health Diet For Hyper Tension

 The DASH diet (Dietary Approaches to Stop Hypertension) is a proven remedy to keep your blood pressure in check.
 It involves eating foods high in nutrients and low in sodium.
 However, a healthy diet is also thought to be boring.
-Worry not, we have listed some tasty and healthy recipes below for you to enjoy.
+Worry not, we have listed some tasty and healthy hypertension diet recipes below for you to enjoy.

 What Is Hypertension?